willbprog127/spiritvnc-fltk-no-libssh2/README.md

 The 'pkg-config' program must be installed for building, unless you want to specify locations for includes and libs manually in the Makefile.

-[MacPorts](https://www.macports.org) is highly recommended for installing dependencies on macOS.
+[~~MacPorts~~](https://www.macports.org) ~~is highly recommended for installing dependencies on macOS.~~ [Homebrew](https://brew.sh/) is now the recommended way to install dependencies on macOS, at least on Intel.
+I stopped using MacPorts because too many bugs affected packages I needed.
+Also, I don't have access to an Apple Silicon Mac (M1, M2, etc) so patches from people who *do* have these machines would be helpful.

 - - -